OPJerry/Django-BrainStorm-webapp/README.md

 <h1 align="center"> BrainStorm </h1>

 One of my projects.
 This is web app named "BrainStorm".
-App was created to help small or midsize companies, develop and manage the ideas of upcoming projects.
+Main goal of this app was to create enviorment, to share ideas in company between team members.
+App inspired by popular social websites.
+Each user have his own social profile with his profile picture, users are able to: add, delete, edit his posts and also comment other users ideas. app have user authorization

 App: https://brain-storm.up.railway.app